 Keep in mind, your car insurance companies use soft credit inquiries when you buy your policy.
 Soft inquiries should not lower your credit score.
 If you’re just comparing or shopping around for car insurance, your credit will not be impacted via a hard or soft inquiry.
 However, it’s important to give the most accurate information when shopping for car insurance.
 Once you get to the final stage of your quote process, your premium will update to better reflect your credit and driving history.

-It depends on the state.
-California, Hawaii and Massachusetts are the only states that do not use credit scores as a rating factor.
+It depends on the state in which you reside and drive.
+As of 2021, California, Hawaii, Massachusetts and Washington do not allow insurance companies to use credit scores as a rating factor.
 If you live in those states, your insurance won't be impacted by your credit score.
-Otherwise, every auto insurance company uses your credit report as a factor in determining your premium.
+In other locations across the U.S., auto insurance companies are allowed to use your credit report as a factor when determining your car insurance rate.
 Learn more about the factors that go into calculating your premium.

 |State||Very Poor (300-579)||Difference||Exceptional (800-850)|